Balinese people: Origins

 The Balinese originated from three periods of migration.
 The first waves of immigrants came from Java and Kalimantan in prehistoric times and were of Proto-Malay stock.
 The second wave of Balinese came slowly over the years from Java during the Hindu period.
 The third and final wave came from Java, between the 15th and 16th centuries, about the same time as the conversion to Islam in Java, causing aristocrats and peasants to flee to Bali after the collapse of the Javanese Hindu Majapahit Empire to escape Mataram's Islamic conversion.
 This in turn reshaped the Balinese culture into a syncretic form of classical Javanese culture mixed with many Balinese elements.

 Genetics

-A DNA study in 2005 by Karafet et al., found that 11% of Balinese Y-chromosomes are of likely Austroasiatic origin, while 84% are of likely Austronesian 1% of likely Indian origin and 2% of likely Melanesian origin.
+A DNA study in 2005 by Karafet et al., found that 84% of Balinese Y-chromosomes are of likely Austronesian origin, 12% of likely Indian origin and 2% of likely Melanesian origin.
 According to a recent genetic study, the Balinese, together with the Javanese and Sundanese, have a significant admixture of Austroasiatic and Austronesian ancestries.